Kent County Cricket Club in 1910: Players

-The 1910 side was captained by Ted Dillon in his second year of captaincy and featured England international players Colin Blythe, Douglas Carr, Arthur Fielder, Kenneth Hutchings and Frank Woolley.
+The 1910 team was captained by Ted Dillon in his second year of captaincy and featured England international players Colin Blythe, Douglas Carr, Arthur Fielder, Kenneth Hutchings and Frank Woolley.
 Blythe and Woolley had toured South Africa with England over the 1909–10 English winter, but only Woolley, who had played in all five Test matches during the tour, would go on to play again for England, having debuted the summer before.

 Carr, along with Arthur Day had been chosen as two of the five Wisden Cricketers of the Year in the 1910 edition of the almanack and Woolley was chosen in the 1911 edition.
 Fielder and Hutchings had been chosen in 1907 and Blythe in 1904.
-The nucleus of the team remained the same as the Championship winning sides of 1906 and 1909, with the core of the side increasingly becoming professionals who had developed in the county's Tonbridge Nursery.
-When Dillon, a shipbroker whose profession sometimes kept him away from cricket, was unable to play, former club captain Jack Mason generally led the side.
+The nucleus of the team remained the same as the Championship winning teams of 1906 and 1909, with the core of the team increasingly becoming professionals who had developed in the county's Tonbridge Nursery.
+When Dillon, a shipbroker whose profession sometimes kept him away from cricket, was unable to play, former club captain Jack Mason generally led the team.

 Fred Huish was the main wicket-keeper for Kent, with Jack Hubble replacing him in one non-Championship match.
-Huish, the senior professional in the Kent side at the time, was in the process of making 151 consecutive Championship appearances for Kent.
+Huish, the senior professional in the Kent team at the time, was in the process of making 151 consecutive Championship appearances for Kent.
 Hubble, who succeeded Huish as wicket-keeper after World War I, played primarily as a batsman.

 Former captain Cloudesley Marsham made his last first-class appearance for Kent before the First World War against Cambridge University and did not play in a Championship match during the season.
 Keith Barlow played against both Cambridge and Oxford University, the only first-class appearances of his career.
 Other than Barlow, four players made their senior debuts for Kent during 1910: Eric Hatfeild, Charles Hooman, Freddie Knott and Percy Morfee.
 Hooman appeared 15 times for the county during the season, his only season of first-class cricket with Kent.

 Ages given as of the first day of Kent's 1910 County Championship season, 16 May 1910.